ssfsx17/fight-rpg/05-Rules.md

 - Remove 1 Block token from a target.
 - In map combat, move 5 feet.
 - Combine with 1 Grapple token to grab an opponent, causing 2 damage.
 This is unblockable.
+- Combine with 1 Grapple and 1 Knockdown to cause the above grab, as well as decrease the target's order by 1.
+In map combat, this also moves the target 10 feet in any direction of your choice.

 2 Move tokens can be spent to: